hckrngnr/thc/README.md

 **Complete Anonymity**
 - Your ISP sees only VPN traffic
 - VPN provider sees only TOR traffic
-- TOR exit sees only HackerChat server
+- TOR exit sees only THC - The Hacker Chat server
-- HackerChat sees only encrypted blobs
+- THC - The Hacker Chat sees only encrypted blobs
 - **NO ONE sees the complete picture**

 **Location Privacy**